XiaoMengXinX/ProfileStatusSyncer/README.md

 1. GitHub Access Token (Generate from [Settings -> Developer settings -> Personal access tokens](https://github.com/settings/tokens))

-2. Your NeteaseCloud Music Cookie (Only needs the `MUSIC_U`) field)
+2. Your NeteaseCloud Music Cookie (Only needs the `MUSIC_U`) field.

-The NeteaseCloud Music Cookie can be taken from your broswer's cookie storage.Or you can also use the [QuickLogin tool](https://github.com/XiaoMengXinX/Fuck163MusicTasks/releases/tag/v2.1.1) to get it.
+The NeteaseCloud Music Cookie can be taken from your browser's cookie storage.Or you can also use the [QuickLogin tool](https://github.com/XiaoMengXinX/Fuck163MusicTasks/releases/tag/v2.1.1) to get it.

 ### Configuration